It All Started Here

 I’m Elson G. Smith III — hence the name EGS3 Sound Works — and I’ll be your tour guide today.

-Every album on this website was produced by me, and every song here was written by me.
+To state it simply as a matter of fact, every single album on this website was produced by me, and every song here was written by me.
+I don't say that to brag, but rather to show the sheer time, heart, and dedication poured into this catalog.
 People often ask if I also sang or played on them.
 The answer is yes, in the background.
 I did enough frontman work in my younger years to last me a good long while.
-These days, I’m most at home behind the scenes — writing, producing, arranging, shaping the sound, and adding harmony where it belongs.
-That has always been my true calling.

 Elson Smith JR